 In the previous blog post from the Delicious Bites of Vietnam series we have introduced some of the most exquisite and most popular meals originating from the area of North Vietnam, and as we’ve stated, one of the main characteristics of the food from this part of the country is the lack of spices.
-Today, we’re talking about the main characteristics of the Central Vietnam cuisine and presenting some of the tastiest dishes.
+Today, we’re talking about the main characteristics of the Central Vietnam cuisine and presenting some of the tastiest dishes from Vietnamese food culture.

 Eating in Central Vietnam